gozdeydd/gozdeydd/README.md

 ## 📊 My Interests

+- **Data Modeling**: I specialize in designing and implementing efficient and scalable data models.
 - **Machine Learning**: I am fascinated by developing models that learn and improve over time.
 - **Data Analysis**: I enjoy uncovering insights and patterns in complex datasets.
 - **Cloud AI**: Experimenting with cloud services to deploy and scale AI solutions.